tuenti/secrets-manager/README.md

 - [vault-operator](https://github.com/coreos/vault-operator).
 This manages vault clusters in Kubernetes, so it is a completely different tool.

 - [vault-crd](https://github.com/DaspawnW/vault-crd).
 This is the tool that really inspired *secrets-manager*.
 We opened this [issue](https://github.com/DaspawnW/vault-crd/issues/4) asking for token renewal or other login mechanism.
-While the author is very responsive answering, we could not wait for an implementation and since we were more used to Go than Java we decided to write *secrets-manager*.
-We are very thankful to the author of *vault-crd*, since has been really inspiring.
+While the author is very responsive answering, we could not wait for an implementation and since we were are more familiar with Go than Java we decided to write *secrets-manager*.
+We are very thankful to the author of *vault-crd*, since it has been really inspiring.
 Some differences:
   - *vault-crd* uses Hashicorp Vault as the source of truth, while *secrets-manager* has been designed to support other backends (we only support Vault for now,though).
   - *vault-crd* supports KV1 and pki engines, while *secrets-manager* supports KV1 and KV2.
 It is also in our roadmap to support more engines.